 Any illegal activities conducted on Library property will be reported to the police.

 Parents and guardians are responsible for their children’s supervision and behavior and must monitor their children at all times while on library property.

 Children at a fourth grade level (ages 9-10) or lower may not be left unattended while on library property.

 If a situation arises with a minor (i.e., a person under the age of eighteen) and the staff cannot locate the minor’s parents or legal guardian, the police will be called at the library staff’s discretion.

 Computer Use (please see our Internet Access Policy for additional information)

 The Lynnfield Library does not monitor and has no control over the information accessed through the Internet by either public access computers or personal devices, and cannot be held responsible for its content.

 Consequences for violation of the terms of behavior will range from verbal warning to suspension of library privileges to the issue of a no trespass order, depending on the severity and frequency of the infraction.
-This applies to the library facility and the library grounds.
+This applies to all library property.
 This determination will be at the discretion of the library staff.
 Police may be called to respond to any illegal activities or threatening behavior.